Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{AI Companionship Usage and Future Intentions} At pre-treatment, participants reported their prior use of AI for companionship, emotional support or social interaction in the past year (7-point scale from ``Every day'' to ``Never'') and, if applicable, which AI products they had used for these purposes (multiple selection: general-purpose assistants like ChatGPT/Claude; dedicated companions like Replika/Character.AI; chatbots in apps/games; voice assistants; or other).
-Complete survey items and additional analysis are provided in the Supplementary Information.
-At study conclusion (repeated exposure study: after four weeks of interactions; single exposure study: one-month follow-up after no AI contact), participants reported their future likelihood of seeking AI companionship on a continuous 0-100 scale (``How likely would you be to seek out AI assistants for companionship, emotional support or social interaction in the future?'' anchored ``I will never do this -- I will certainly do this'') and indicated any change over the study period on a 5-point categorical scale (``How has your likelihood of seeking out AI assistants for companionship, emotional support or social interaction changed after this experience?'' with options from ``Much less likely'' to ``Much more likely'').
-The repeated exposure study collected both pre-treatment and post-treatment continuous likelihood measures, while the single exposure study collected only post-treatment measures.
-Additional analysis is presented in the Supplementary Information.
+\paragraph{AI Companionship Usage and Future Intentions} At pre-treatment, participants reported their prior use of AI for companionship, emotional support or social interaction (7-point frequency scale from ``Every day'' to ``Never'') and which AI products they had used, distinguishing general-purpose assistants, dedicated AI companions, chatbots in apps/games, and voice assistants.
+Survey items and full analysis is presented in SI.5.
+At study conclusion, participants reported their future likelihood of seeking AI companionship (0--100 VAS: ``I will never do this''--``I will certainly do this'') and indicated any perceived change in these intentions over the study period (5-point scale: ``Much less likely''--``Much more likely'').
+The repeated exposure study collected both pre- and post-treatment likelihood measures; the single exposure study collected post-treatment only at one-month follow-up.